To: Economics Majors, Joint Majors, and Concentrators

 After I have received your email, I may contact you to set up a meeting to discuss your proposal.
 My role is to both select students for the seminar and to help match students with an appropriate faculty member who will serve as the student’s thesis advisor.
 If I have approved your proposal, Laura Yan will register you into W4999 Honor Thesis.

 W4999 will run as a year long course for 3 points per semester (students will be automatically registered again in the spring), with a grade reported only at the end of the academic year.
 Writing a thesis will substitute for the departmental seminar requirements.
 Students who wish to drop out of the honors program at the end of the fall semester may do so.
 In this case he or she will receive a grade of R for the fall semester.
 The student will then have to take a senior seminar to satisfy the seminar requirement.
 Please see the Honors and Prizes page on the department website for more information regarding the senior honors thesis and for a list of those students who have received departmental honors in the past.

-In addition to working one-on-one with your faculty advisor the senior thesis candidates will meet on occasion as a group to discuss their research and to present their final results.
+In addition to working one-on-one with your faculty advisor, the senior thesis candidates will meet as a group to discuss their research and to present their final results.
 In the fall these meetings will be held on Thursdays from 9-10:50 with Prof Edlund.
 You must be able to attend the Thursday meetings if you would like to write a senior thesis.
 The first meeting will be in late September.
 Once you are registered for the seminar you will receive a meeting schedule

 Journal of Economic Perspectives